The chemodynamical memory of a major merger in a NIHAO-UHD Milky Way analogue -- I. A golden thread through time and space: Simulated data

 rather than the cylindrical one, which is often used when focusing on studies of galactic discs \citep[for example by][for the same simulation]{Buder2025}.

 Due to computational constraints, stars in the simulation are represented by tracer particles corresponding to simple stellar populations of uniform age, metallicity, and initial mass function (IMF).
 Chemical enrichment is computed using the \textsc{Chempy} framework \citep{Rybizki2017}, implemented by \citet{Buck2021}.
+In this implementation, \textsc{Chempy} is used to compute the time-dependent mass and element return of simple stellar populations (SSPs) as a function of metallicity, which are injected locally into the surrounding gas within the hydrodynamical simulation; the spatial distribution and mixing of metals are therefore governed self-consistently by the gas dynamics rather than by a one-zone chemical evolution model.
 We adopt the \texttt{alt} configuration, assuming a \citet{Chabrier2003} IMF with a high-mass slope of $\alpha_\text{IMF} = -2.3$ , spanning stellar masses from 0.1 to $100\,\mathrm{M_\odot}$, and covering metallicities $Z/Z_\odot \in [10^{-5},2]$.
-The enrichment includes contributions from asymptotic giant branch (AGB) stars, core-collapse supernovae (CCSN; $8 - 40\,\mathrm{M_\odot}$), and Type Ia supernovae (SNIa), modelled with an exponential delay-time distribution (slope $-1.12$), a minimum delay of $40\,\mathrm{Myr}$, and a normalised rate of $log_{10}(N_\mathrm{Ia}) = -2.9$ (see \citealt{Buck2025,Guenes2025} for a Bayesian aproach to selecting these parameters).
+The enrichment includes contributions from asymptotic giant branch (AGB) stars, core-collapse supernovae (CCSN; $8 - 40\,\mathrm{M_\odot}$), and Type Ia supernovae (SNIa), modelled with an exponential delay-time distribution (slope $-1.12$), a minimum delay of $40\,\mathrm{Myr}$, and a normalised rate of $\log_{10}(N_\mathrm{Ia}) = -2.9$ (see \citealt{Buck2025,Guenes2025} for a Bayesian approach to selecting these parameters).
 Yields are taken from \citet[][CCSN]{Chieffi2004}, \citet[][SNIa]{Seitenzahl2013}, and \citet[][AGB; \texttt{new\_fid} yields in \citealt{Buck2021}]{Karakas2016}, but no additional contributions, for example from neutron star mergers, for the rapid neutron-capture process.
 The simulation tracks elemental abundances for H, He, C, N, O, Ne, Mg, Al, Si, P, S, V, Cr, Mn, Fe, Co, and Ba on a Solar abundance scale by \citet{Asplund2009}.
 In alignment with the approach in \citet{Buder2025} and differing from \citet{Buder2024}, we adopt the simulated abundances directly, without applying empirical offsets.
 We note, however, that the median $\mathrm{[Fe/H]}$ for stars within a Solar-like galactocentric cylindrical radius of $R_\mathrm{GC} = \sqrt{x^2+y^2} = 8.2 \pm 0.5\,\mathrm{kpc}$ \citep{BlandHawthorn_Gerhard2016} and Solar-like age of $4.5 \pm 0.5\,\mathrm{Gyr}$ \citep{Soderblom2010} is $+0.15\,\mathrm{dex}$ and thus slightly enhanced with respect to the actual Milky Way.
 The star formation history, approximated by the stellar age histogram in Fig.~\ref{fig:tracing_insitu_accretion_3}a, of our analogue and Milky Way estimates \citep{Snaith2015} is qualitatively similar with a steep rise from high redshifts to cosmic noon (at $z\sim2$) and a decreasing star formation thereafter.
 However, both differences in galaxy properties as well as our chosen yields and other chemical evolution parameters can explain the offsets in abundances \citep[see also][]{Buck2021}.